West Virginia Mountains offers you a dream vacation of a lifetime. So read on before you start exploring this mountainous terrain.

 12. The Snowshoe Mountain

-This is home to about 257 acres of ski-able terrain spread over 11,000 acres in the Allegheny Mountains.
-It is bowl-shaped, located at the conjunction of Cheat Mountain and Back Allegheny.
-Visitors get to enjoy skiing, snowboarding or enjoy the view from your resort at the summit of the mountains.
+This is home to 257 acres of ski-able terrain spread over 11,000 acres in the Allegheny Mountains.
+It is bowl-shaped and located at the conjunction of Cheat Mountain and Back Allegheny.
+Visitors can enjoy skiing, snowboarding, or the view from your resort at the summit of the mountains.